-Normally, blood sugar levels stay above 70mg/dl (3.89 mmol/L).
+Normally, blood sugar level stays above 70 mg/dl (3.89 mmol/L).

 The brain sounds the alarm

-CONSULT WITH YOUR DOCTORS
+CONSULT YOUR DOCTORS

-Therefore, if you have any questions about hypoglycemia, guidance for emergencies and others; the best thing you can do is to ask for advice from the health staff in charge of your child.
+Therefore, if you have any questions about hypoglycemia, guidance for emergencies and others; the best thing you can do is asking for advice from the health staff in charge of your child.
 They are the experts!